jarvisar/datavis-project1/README.md

 # Project 1: Out of this World

-This project involved creating responsive and dynamic data visualizations using exoplanet data from the exoplanet archive and D3.js.
+This project aims to develop interactive and dynamic data visualizations using exoplanet data from the NASA Exoplanet Archive and D3.js, a widely-used JavaScript library for data visualization.

 ## Data

 The exoplanet data used in this project was obtained from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
-The data includes information about the planetary systems such as the star name, the number of planets in the system, the planet mass, radius, period, etc.
+The data covers essential planetary details such as host star names, number of planets/stars in each system, planet mass, radius, orbital period, and more.

 ## Tools